Marital Property Laws in Arizona

 One of the confusing aspects of divorce is the division of marital property in Arizona.
 The important qualifier is “marital” property.
 Some assets may be deemed non-marital.
 How do the courts determine whether a property is a marital or non-marital property?

-The family court only has the authority to confirm to each party their sole and separate non-marital property.
-So the first thing a judge must do is make a determination as to which property is non-marital property in every divorce case.
-In general, any property that was acquired by either spouse prior to their marriage, or property acquired by a gift or as an inheritance, is deemed non-marital property.
-Any property that was acquired by either spouse during their marriage is presumed to be property of said marriage or “marital property.”
+The family court only has the authority to award to each party their sole and separate non-marital property.
+So the first thing a judge must do is make a determination as to which property is nonmarital property in every divorce case.
+In general, any property that was acquired by either spouse before their marriage, or property acquired by a gift or as an inheritance, is deemed non-marital property.
+Any property that was purchased by either spouse during their marriage is presumed to be the property of said marriage or “marital property.”

 Marital Property Laws in Arizona | Sole and Separate Property

 Generally speaking, the following would potentially be exempt from the classification of being a “marital asset”:

 - Property that was received by a gift or a legacy

 - Property that was acquired in exchange for property that was purchased before the marriage

 - Property bought by a spouse after entry of a Judgment of Legal Separation